๐Ÿ—ณ๏ธArt and Politics

 Socialism

-• Social ownership of production—workers or the public control major industries rather than private capitalists
+• Social ownership of production means workers or the public control major industries rather than private capitalists

-• Collective welfare programs like universal healthcare and education address needs the market ignores
+• Collective welfare programs like universal healthcare, education, and housing address needs the market fails to meet

-• Class-conscious critique of capitalism's tendency to divide society into exploiters and exploited
+• Class-conscious critique highlights capitalism's tendency to divide society into those who own and those who work

 Communism

-• Classless, stateless society—the ultimate goal where property is publicly owned and the state "withers away"
+• Classless, stateless society is the ultimate aim, where property is communally owned and the state "withers away"

-• Revolutionary change seen as necessary because ruling classes won't voluntarily surrender power
+• Revolutionary change is seen as necessary because ruling classes won't voluntarily give up power

-• Marxist analysis frames capitalism as inherently exploitative, extracting surplus value from workers' labor
+• Marxist analysis frames capitalism as inherently exploitative, with owners extracting surplus value (profit generated by workers but kept by owners) from labor

-Compare: Socialism vs. Communism—socialism seeks to reform or replace capitalism through democratic means, while communism traditionally advocates revolution to achieve a more radical transformation.
-Both inspire politically-engaged art, but with different relationships to existing institutions.
+Compare: Socialism vs. Communism: socialism seeks to reform or replace capitalism, often through democratic means, while communism traditionally advocates revolution to achieve a more radical transformation.
+In practice, communist states like the Soviet Union and China maintained powerful centralized governments rather than achieving the stateless ideal Marx described.

 Ideologies of Order and Authority